 Easy Homemade Apple Wine Recipe

-After you’ve got everything prepped, it’s time to take those apples and turn them into drinks!
+After you’ve got cooking apples and everything prepped, it’s time to take those apples and turn them into drinks!

 Pick up a few pounds of apples first!
 We recommend buying them in bulk at the end of the season.